mauiroma/qemu-play/README.md

 # QEMU
-This repo contains instructions in order to create a Virtual Machine based of Fedora with qemu
+This repo contains instructions to create a Virtual Machine based of Fedora with qemu

 # Requirements
 - Download qcow2 image from [Fedora](https://alt.fedoraproject.org/cloud/) or choose image from [openstack](https://docs.openstack.org/image-guide/obtain-images.html)